jimburton/sudoku/README.md

 Adapted with permission from http://www.cse.chalmers.se/edu/course/TDA555.

-In this Lab Assignment, you will design a Haskell program that will be able to solve Sudoku, the well-known logical puzzle from Japan.
+In this Lab Assignment, you will design a Haskell program that will be able to solve *Sudoku*, the well-known logical puzzle from Japan.

 ## Hints